sebber1140/Captr_MacOS/DOM_CAPTURE_SETUP.md

    ```bash
    python3 debug_accessibility.py
    ```
-   This will test if DuckTrack can access the accessibility API.
+   This will test if Captr can access the accessibility API.

 2. **Common issues:**
-   - Accessibility permissions not granted to DuckTrack
+   - Accessibility permissions not granted to Captr
    - The application you're trying to capture doesn't properly support accessibility
    - The PyObjC library is not properly installed or working